The concept of a shotgun pistol sure sounds cool, but the effectiveness of this weapon is still questionable.

 Deputy Hockett was hit in his forehead, elbow, and waist with the tiny pellets but was able to return fire and hit Edmondson in the arm.
 Edmonson returned to his house where he kept his mother hostage against her will.

-A SWAT team was called in and Edmondson eventually surrendered after a standoff that lasted several hours.
+A SWAT team was called in and Edmondson eventually surrendered after a standoff that lasted over 6 hours.
 According to WSB-TV, an Atlanta ABC affiliate, Edmonson has been arrested and charged with attempted murder, aggravated assault, and false imprisonment.

 Deputy Hockett was taken to a local hospital and released.
 He was placed on standard administrative leave following a shooting.
 “I’m thankful that the Lord (saw) me through it,” he said to WSB.
 “I’ve replayed it in my head, and I know in my heart that I did everything I could to do the best I could with the situation I’d been placed in.”